 Although you may have confidence that your message is clear and users understand what you are asking them to do when you request a rating or reviews, it's a good idea to test this first.
 The results will let you know if your message needs to be clarified or if it's clear enough for users to understand what you are asking.

 Utilize your existing customers on your social media presence and ask them to rate your app and share their thoughts.
-This will build more positive ratings and reviews and also expand the reach of your audience, not to mention promote more installs.
-Plus, word of mouth is a powerful tool and positive ratings on your social media platform encourages more trust and engagement.
+This will build more positive ratings and reviews and also expand the reach of your audience.
+Plus, word of mouth is a powerful tool, and positive ratings on your social media platform encourage more trust and engagement.

 Mercy is a Marketing Manager at Dot Com Infoway with over 8+ years of experience in Digital Marketing.
 We are a multinational web development & digital marketing agency, having years of expertise and knowledge in various web & mobile solutions catering to all your business needs.